Ketchikan Alaska, USA Travel Guide

 Policies vary by property.
 During peak season, expect stricter cancellation policies.

-These can potentially include non-refundable deposits or cancellation windows of 30-60 days before arrival.
+These may include non-refundable deposits or cancellation windows of 30-60 days before arrival.

-Always review these policies cautiously before confirming your booking.
+Always review these policies carefully before confirming your booking.

-Flexibility becomes not as common during peak booking periods.
+Flexibility becomes less prevalent during peak booking periods.

 Prices are significantly higher during the peak summer cruise season (June-August).